 By 2028, New Brunswick will experience an upward trend that returns its GDP growth rate to 2008 levels.

 The recession in 2008 severely impacted GDP growth for New Brunswick the following year.
-Then, during the rebuilding process in 2012, the federal government had a tight fiscal year, and only provinces with strong ties to commodity markets were able to sustain growth.
-Following 2012, however, the province has seen continuous growth.
+Then, during the rebuilding process in2012, the federal government had a tight fiscal year, and only provinces with strong ties to commodity markets were able to sustain growth.
+Following 2012, however, New Brunswick has seen continuous growth.